 See Related: Best Digital Nomad Destinations in the World

 13. Tenerife, Canary Islands

 Also off the coast of Africa, about 300 miles south of Madeira, is another affordable island that belongs to a European country.
 Tenerife in the Canary Islands is the largest island of Spain’s Canary Islands, and it’s the home to Mount Teide, a dormant volcano that is Spain’s tallest mountain.

-This island is a bit remote, but it’s well-known for its resorts and its annual pre-Lent Carnaval de Santa Cruz.
+This island is remote, but it’s well-known for its resorts and annual pre-Lent Carnaval de Santa Cruz.
 The population is close to one million residents here, so it’s not as quiet as some of the other cheap islands to visit on this list, but it’s perfect for people who seek cheap island vacations with some action.